 Aquatic Habitat Enhancements: Aquatic habitat enhancements comprise less than 5 feet of terrestrial vegetation and are primarily composed of shoreline and emergent aquatic (riparian or littoral) vegetation.
-Aquatic habitat enhancements will provide significant functional value for aquatic and semi-aquatic wildlife species, including birds, mammals, herpetofauna, and fish.
-In instances where these newly established aquatic vegetative communities develop a diverse species composition and become integrated into a functional littoral or riparian community, then these enhancements may also eventually provide a limited range of wetland ecological services in terms of habitat provision and nutrient uptake.
-However, in most instances, the limited area and biomass of these newly created communities will provide only a negligible functional attenuation of overland nutrient and contaminant transport loadings to surface waters and wetland habitats.
+These enhancements may provide a limited range of wetland ecological services in terms of habitat provision and nutrient uptake.